 A capability consists of two 60-bit words (see Figure 1).
 The first word contains the type of the object to which the capability refers and a bit mask indicating the allowed actions on the object.
-The type field occupies the lower order 18 bits of the first word and must have exactly 9 of the 18 bits set.
+The type field occupies the lower order 18 bits of the first word and must have exactly 9 of the 18 bits set to allow the testing of options and type bits with one instruction (the implication function).
 The remaining 42 bits comprise the option mask.
 The meaning of the bits in the option mask, of course, depends on the type of the object.